Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

 Each role in the value chain is discrete which ensures clear responsibilities and accountabilities.
 More complex organisations may undertake separate roles for different transaction types and thereby need to adapt their functions to meet the specific requirements of each type of transfer.

-Introducing the value transfer chain concept under the revised AML/CTF Act 2024 significantly impacts remittance service providers who are currently subject to specific obligations related to international funds transfer instructions (IFTIs) as part of a designated remittance arrangement.
+Introducing the value transfer chain concept under the amended AML/CTF Act 2024 significantly impacts remittance service providers who are currently subject to specific obligations related to international funds transfer instructions (IFTIs), soon to be renamed ‘international value transfer services’ (IVTS), as part of a designated remittance arrangement.

 The new concept removes the distinction between transfers of value for financial institutions and those for remittance service providers, ensuring consistent requirements for all reporting entities performing similar designated services.